 The thought of sitting in the dentist's chair may not be everyone's favorite pastime.
 Dental phobia is one of the common fears experienced by people.
 Unfortunately, it causes people to neglect their oral health needs.
 Living with the fear of dental treatment, a person avoids dental visits.
 Any dental illness that is left untreated allows the problems to escalate over time, potentially creating some serious dental issues.
-For this reason, our Philadelphia dental office adopts sedation treatment which helps us calm down patients during treatment.
+For this reason, our Philadelphia dental office offers sedation dentistry which helps patients remain relaxed and calm during their dental appointments.

 While it's known colloquially as laughing gas, nitrous oxide doesn't actually make you laugh.
 Nitrous oxide has been used as a dental anesthetic since the mid-1800s.
 When inhaled, it helps patients achieve a relaxed state of mind.